Humble Pie: 2000–2003: Former members reform, Back on Track album and Steve Marriott Memorial concert

+2018 reunion and beyond

 During 2018 Jerry Shirley still owned the Humble Pie name and instigated a new lineup which he would direct but not tour with.
 Shirley stated: "We all have a great sense of love and pride for Humble Pie, the [former] members their families and what we were able to achieve and it goes without saying that no one will ever replace Steve, Peter or any member of the band.
 My goal is keep the legacy of Humble Pie intact as one of the greatest live acts in rock, while satiating the need for generations of our beloved fans to again enjoy our music performed live by world class musicians".

-Shirley chose Dave "Bucket" Colwell, who had played and recorded with the band on the 2002 album Back on Track to lead the band live on tour as co-front man and lead guitarist, alongside former Savoy Brown and Cactus singer Jimmy Kunes.
-The new line up included second guitarist James "Roto" Rotondi, bassist David C. Gross (replaced in 2019 by Ivan Bodley) and drummer Bobby Marks.
+Shirley chose Dave Colwell, who had played and recorded with the band on the 2002 album Back on Track as a front man and lead guitarist, alongside former Savoy Brown and Cactus singer Jimmy Kunes.
+The new line up included second guitarist James "Roto" Rotondi, bassist David C. Gross (replaced later in 2018 by Ivan "Funkboy" Bodley) and drummer Bobby Marks.
 They began a fifteen-show tour of the U.S on 31 August 2018 in Riverhead, New York.
-The band performed songs from the Humble Pie catalogue and also songs by others such as, Bad Company's "Can't Get Enough (of your Love)" and Free's "All Right Now".
+The band performed songs from the Humble Pie catalogue and other songs such as Bad Company's "Can't Get Enough (of your Love)" and Free's "All Right Now".

+In 2023 Shirley's "Humble Pie Legacy" lineup of Dave Colwell (guitar), Jim Stapley (vocals, guitar, Hammond, harmonica), Ivan Bodley (bass) and Bobby Marks (drums) continued.